LooUQ/LooUQ_LTEmC/README.md

 LTEm1 modem driver implemented in C99 for portability and a small footprint.

 The LooUQ LTEm1c driver supports the LooUQ Circuit River LTEm1 LTE modem.
 The LTEm1 is designed to allow for cost-effective cellular communications in embedded systems by supporting LTE CAT-M1 and LTE CAT-NB1 (NB-IOT) communications.
-The LTEm1 is certified for use on the Verizon network and a registered device for the T-Mobile (formerly Sprint) Curiosity Network.
-It is also fully tested and supported using Hologram SIMs.
+The LTEm1 is certified for use on the Verizon network.
+Tested on all major US networks and fully compatible with Hologram SIMs.

 [LTEm1 Getting Started Guide](https://answers.loouq.com/en/support/solutions/articles/43000605438-ltem1-cellular-modem-starting-at-the-beginning)